Multiobjective Test Problems with Degenerate Pareto Fronts: Abstract

 \section{Abstract}

-In multiobjective optimization, a set of scalable test problems with a variety of features allows researchers to investigate and evaluate abilities of different optimization algorithms, and thus can help them to design and develop more effective and efficient approaches.
-Existing, commonly-used test problem suites are mainly focused on the situations where all the objectives are conflicting with each other.
-However, in some many-objective optimization problems, there may be unexpected characteristics among objectives, e.g., redundancy.
-This leads to a degenerate problem.
-In this paper, we systematically study degenerate problems.
-We abstract three generic characteristics of degenerate problems, and on the basis of these characteristics we present a set of test problems, in order to support the investigation of multiobjective search algorithms on problems with redundant objectives.
-To assess the proposed test problems, ten representative multiobjective evolutionary algorithms are tested.
-The results indicate that none of the tested algorithms is able to effectively solve these proposed problems, calling for the need of developing new approaches to addressing degenerate multi-objective problems.
+In multiobjective optimisation, a set of scalable test problems with a variety of features allow researchers to investigate and evaluate the abilities of different optimisation algorithms, and thus can help them to design and develop more effective and efficient approaches.
+Existing test problem suites mainly focus on situations where all the objectives are fully conflicting with each other.
+In such cases, an $m$-objective optimisation problem has an $(m-1)$-dimensional Pareto front in the objective space.
+However, in some optimisation problems, there may be unexpected characteristics among objectives, \textit{e.g.}, redundancy.
+The redundancy of some objectives can lead to the multiobjective problem having a degenerate Pareto front, i.e., the dimension of the Pareto front of the $m$-objective problem be less than $(m-1)$.
+In this paper, we systematically study degenerate multiobjective problems.
+We abstract three general characteristics of degenerate problems, which are not formulated and systematically investigated in the literature.
+Based on these characteristics, we present a set of test problems to support the investigation of multiobjective optimisation algorithms under situations with redundant objectives.
+To the best of our knowledge, this work is the first one that explicitly formulates these three characteristics of degenerate problems, thus allowing the resulting test problems to be featured by their generality, in contrast to existing test problems designed for specific purposes (\textit{e.g.}, visualisation).
+The usefulness of the proposed test problems has been demonstrated by the extensive studies of ten representative multiobjective evolutionary algorithms on these problems.
+The results indicate that none of the tested algorithms is able to effectively solve these proposed problems, calling for the need for developing new approaches to address degenerate multiobjective problems.
+The discussion regarding why certain MOEAs struggle to solve the degenerate problems and potentially useful strategies for overcoming the challenges of these degenerate problems are also presented.